TalayRuk/myCodeSnippets/JavaScriptAngular2.md

   + **Inheritance:** Gaining properties or methods from another component.
 For instance, classes may inherit other classes in order to access their methods and properties.
 Interfaces may also inherit from other interfaces, to access their methods and properties.

 ### Angular
-**Components:** are the basic building blocks of an Angular 2 app.  _Components_ are represented by a custom HTML element, like `<user-profile>.` Data is passed in using attributes, like `<user-profile name="Diane" job="Teacher">`.
+**Components** are the basic building blocks of an Angular 2 app.  _Components_ are represented by a custom HTML element, like `<user-profile>.` Data is passed in using attributes, like `<user-profile name="Diane" job="Teacher">`.
 When the value of an attribute changes, the component automatically updates the user interface!
 Components are isolated--they can't directly change other components--but instead, components may emit actions that are received by parent component.
 The parent may then take an action of its own, which may be passed into its child components.
 This is referred to as _"data down, actions up"_   A _component_ has a selector property.

 **Selectors** interact with DOM elements, the _component's selector is the DOM element the component is attached to_ (generally a new HTML tag).
 A selector is a native AngularJS directive that transform a simple `<select>` box into a full html select with typeahead.
 A _component_ also must include a template.
 A **template** is made up of the HTML that we want to display inside of our _selector_.
 A _component_ has two halves: An annotation and a class definition.
 We have one component called the **root component** that is responsible for loading its child components.
 The @Component() defining our annotation is called a **decorator**. _Decorator_  are a design pattern that is used to separate modification or decoration of a class without modifying the original source code.
 In Angular, decorators are functions that allow a service, directive or filter to be modified prior to its usage.